|

 This section provides the sample JCL required to run the dump programs on a mainframe with MVS or on a PC with Micro Focus Mainframe Express.
 The JOB, STEPLIB and DD statements will need to be changed for a specific mainframe environment.

 The first example shows the JCL when the logging to a file is not used.
-The dump information will be diplayed to the screen.
+The dump information will be displayed to the screen.
 If the calling program should request a log-to-file (i.e. SIMODUMP-REQUEST = 'FILE' on OPEN failure would occur since there is no DD statement for the logging file (SYSLOG).
-The dump routine would then assume 'SHOW' and display the dump information to the screen
+The dump routine would then assume 'SHOW' and display the dump information to the screen.

 The second example shows the use of the logging function that writes the dump information to a file (SYSLOG).

-The following is the mainframe JCL (CBLHBXJ1.JCL) required to run the mainline program.
+The following is the mainframe JCL (CBLHBXJ1.jcl) required to run the mainline program.
 The JOB and STEPLIB statements will need to be changed for a specific mainframe environment.
 Since this JCL member does not have a DD statement for the SYSLOG file the SimoLOGS routine will fail on the OPEN and post a message to the console and simply display the dump information to the console.
 The file I/O error for the SYSLOG file and the dump information will be written to the spool file.

-//CBLHBXJ1 JOB SIMOTIME,ACCOUNT,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1, // COND=(0,LT) //* ******************************************************************* //* This program is provided by: * //* SimoTime Enterprises, LLC * //* (C) Copyright 1987-2010 All Rights Reserved * //* * //* Web Site URL: http://www.simotime.com * //* e-mail: helpdesk@simotime.com * //* ******************************************************************* //* //* Text - COBOL calls COBOL for Hexadecimal Dump of a data buffer. //* Author - SimoTime Enterprises //* Date - January 01, 1989 //* //* This set of programs illustrate the use of COBOL for displaying //* a data buffer in hexadecimal format. //* //* Since this JCL member does not have a DD statement for the SYSLOG //* file the SimoLOGS routine will fail on the OPEN and post a message //* to the console and simply display the dump information to the //* console.
-The file I/O error for the SYSLOG file and the dump //* information will be written to the spool file. //* //* This set of programs will run on a mainframe under MVS or on a //* Personal Computer with Windows and Micro Focus Mainframe Express. //* //* ************ //* * CBLHBXJ1 * //* ********jcl* //* * //* * //* ************ ************ ************ //* * CBLHBXC1 ******* SIMODUMP ******** CONSOLE * //* ********cbl* ********cbl* ******dsply* //* * //* * //* ************ ************ //* * SIMOLOGS ******* SYSLOG * //* ********cbl* *******file* //* //* ******************************************************************* //CBLHBXX1 EXEC PGM=CBLHBXC1 //STEPLIB DD DSN=SIMOTIME.DEMO.LOADLIB1,DISP=SHR //*
+//CBLHBXJ1 JOB SIMOTIME,ACCOUNT,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1, // COND=(0,LT) //* ******************************************************************* //* CBLHBXJ1.JCL - a JCL Member for Batch Job Processing * //* This JCL Member is provided by SimoTime Technologies * //* (C) Copyright 1987-2019 All Rights Reserved * //* Web Site URL: http://www.simotime.com * //* e-mail: helpdesk@simotime.com * //* ******************************************************************* //* //* Text - COBOL calls COBOL for Hexadecimal Dump of a data buffer. //* Author - SimoTime Technologies //* Date - January 01, 1989 //* //* This set of programs illustrate the use of COBOL for displaying //* a data buffer in hexadecimal format. //* //* Since this JCL member does not have a DD statement for the SYSLOG //* file the SimoLOGS routine will fail on the OPEN and post a message //* to the console and simply display the dump information to the //* console.
+The file I/O error for the SYSLOG file and the dump //* information will be written to the spool file. //* //* This set of programs will run on a mainframe under MVS or on a //* Personal Computer with Windows and Micro Focus Mainframe Express. //* //* ************ //* * CBLHBXJ1 * //* ********jcl* //* * //* * //* ************ ************ ************ //* * CBLHBXC1 ******* SIMODUMP ******** CONSOLE * //* ********cbl* ********cbl* ******dsply* //* * //* * //* ************ ************ //* * SIMOLOGS ******* SYSLOG * //* ********cbl* *******file* //* //* ******************************************************************* //* Step 1 of 1, This is a single step job. //* //CBLHBXX1 EXEC PGM=CBLHBXC1 //STEPLIB DD DSN=MFI01.SIMOPROD.LOADLIB1,DISP=SHR //SYSOUT DD SYSOUT=* //*

-The following is the mainframe JCL (CBLHBXJ2.JCL) required to run the mainline program.
+The following is the mainframe JCL (CBLHBXJ2.jcl) required to run the mainline program.
 The JOB, STEPLIB and DD statements will need to be changed for a specific mainframe environment.

-//CBLHBXJ2 JOB SIMOTIME,ACCOUNT,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1, // COND=(0,LT) //* ******************************************************************* //* This program is provided by: * //* SimoTime Enterprises, LLC * //* (C) Copyright 1987-2010 All Rights Reserved * //* Web Site URL: http://www.simotime.com * //* e-mail: helpdesk@simotime.com * //* ******************************************************************* //* //* Text - COBOL calls COBOL for Hexadecimal Dump of a data buffer. //* Author - SimoTime Enterprises //* Date - January 01, 1989 //* //* This set of programs illustrate the use of COBOL for displaying //* a data buffer in hexadecimal format.
-This job may also write //* to a log file (SYSLOG). //* //* ************ //* * CBLHBXJ1 * //* ********jcl* //* * //* * //* ************ //* * IEFBR14 * //* ************ //* * //* * //* ************ ************ ************ //* * CBLHBXC1 *-----* SIMODUMP *-----* Console * //* ********cbl* ************ ************ //* * //* * //* ************ ************ //* * SIMOLOGS *-----* SYSLOG * //* ************ ************ //* //* //* This set of programs will run on a mainframe under MVS or on a //* Personal Computer with Windows and Micro Focus Mainframe Express. //* //* ******************************************************************* //* Step 1 of 2, Delete previous log file and create new log file... //* //HBXDEL01 EXEC PGM=IEFBR14 //SYSLOG DD DSN=SIMOTIME.DATA.SYSLOG,DISP=(MOD,DELETE,DELETE), // STORCLAS=MFI, // SPACE=(TRK,10), // DCB=(RECFM=V,LRECL=1055,DSORG=PS) //HBXCRT01 EXEC PGM=IEFBR14 //SYSLOG DD DSN=SIMOTIME.DATA.SYSLOG,DISP=(NEW,CATLG,DELETE), // STORCLAS=MFI, // SPACE=(TRK,10), // DCB=(RECFM=V,LRECL=1055,DSORG=PS) //* //* ******************************************************************* //* Step 2 of 2, Write dump info to new QSAM log file... //* //CBLHBX22 EXEC PGM=CBLHBXC1 //STEPLIB DD DSN=MFI01.SIMOPROD.LOADLIB1,DISP=SHR //SYSLOG DD DSN=SIMOTIME.DATA.SYSLOG,DISP=SHR //*
+//CBLHBXJ2 JOB SIMOTIME,ACCOUNT,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1, // COND=(0,LT) //* ******************************************************************* //* CBLHBXJ2.JCL - a JCL Member for Batch Job Processing * //* This JCL Member is provided by SimoTime Technologies * //* (C) Copyright 1987-2019 All Rights Reserved * //* Web Site URL: http://www.simotime.com * //* e-mail: helpdesk@simotime.com * //* ******************************************************************* //* //* Text - COBOL calls COBOL for Hexadecimal Dump of a data buffer. //* Author - SimoTime Technologies //* Date - January 01, 1989 //* //* This set of programs illustrate the use of COBOL for displaying //* a data buffer in hexadecimal format.
+This job may also write //* to a log file (SYSLOG). //* //* ************ //* * CBLHBXJ1 * //* ********jcl* //* * //* * //* ************ //* * IEFBR14 * //* ************ //* * //* * //* ************ ************ ************ //* * CBLHBXC1 *-----* SIMODUMP *-----* Console * //* ********cbl* ************ ************ //* * //* * //* ************ ************ //* * SIMOLOGS *-----* SYSLOG * //* ************ ************ //* //* //* This set of programs will run on a mainframe under MVS or on a //* Personal Computer with Windows and Micro Focus Mainframe Express. //* //* ******************************************************************* //* Step 1 of 2, Delete previous log file and create new log file... //* //JOBSETUP EXEC PGM=IEFBR14 //LOGHBX DD DSN=SIMOTIME.DATA.LOGHBX01,DISP=(MOD,DELETE,DELETE), // STORCLAS=MFI, // SPACE=(TRK,10), // DCB=(RECFM=V,LRECL=1055,DSORG=PS) //HBXCRT01 EXEC PGM=IEFBR14 //LOGHBX DD DSN=SIMOTIME.DATA.LOGHBX01,DISP=(NEW,CATLG,DELETE), // STORCLAS=MFI, // SPACE=(TRK,10), // DCB=(RECFM=V,LRECL=1055,DSORG=PS) //* //* ******************************************************************* //* Step 2 of 2, Write dump info to new QSAM log file... //* //CBLHBX22 EXEC PGM=CBLHBXC1 //STEPLIB DD DSN=MFI01.SIMOPROD.LOADLIB1,DISP=SHR //SYSLOG DD DSN=SIMOTIME.DATA.LOGHBX01,DISP=SHR //SYSOUT DD SYSOUT=* //*

-This program (CBLHBXC1.CBL) was written to test and demonstrate the calling of theCOBOL program (SIMODUMP.CBL) that does the display of a data buffer in the hexadecimal format.
+This program (CBLHBXC1.cbl) was written to test and demonstrate the calling of the COBOL program (SIMODUMP.CBL) that does the display of a data buffer in the hexadecimal format.

 IDENTIFICATION DIVISION.